Test Library Blocks

 Set Simulation2 to Software-in-the-Loop (SIL) mode.

-Specify the Data File Format and Location
+Specify the Input Source, Data File Format, and Test File

 Select MAT as the file format.